arshvin/k8s-nfs-pv-provisioner/docs/how-it-works.md

     * `--v` - (optional) specifies logging level.
 It might have value from range `0..3`.
 Default value is 0.
 2. Based on input argument's data the provisioner tries to connect to the cluster and get parameters of specified storage classes.
 Each storage class the provisioner working with must have following keys in `parameters` map:
     * `assetRoot` that is similar of the `--storage-asset-root` CLI-flag.
 These 2 parameters point to the same place on the shared file system.
 But the first one is used during creating PV object and for mounting particular PV to a pod by the K8S' controller.
 The second one is used by only provisioner itself to create a storage asset by OS's syscall and therefore the second path must be mounted into provisioner's pod, if it's supposed to work inside the cluster.
 But if the provisioner should work outside of the cluster the values of `assetRoot` of the storage class and `--storage-asset-root` of CLI-flag might be the same.
-    * `defaultOwnerAssetUid` that is used for set up UID ownership for created storage asset if it is not overridden by `storage.asset/owner-uid` PVC annotation.
+    * `defaultOwnerAssetUid` that is used for set up UID ownership for created storage asset if it is not overridden by `storage.asset/owner-uid` (or `storage-asset.pv.provisioner/owner-uid`) PVC annotation.
-    * `defaultOwnerAssetGid` that is used for set up GID ownership for created storage asset if it is not overridden by `storage.asset/owner-gid` PVC annotation.
+    * `defaultOwnerAssetGid` that is used for set up GID ownership for created storage asset if it is not overridden by `storage.asset/owner-gid` (or `storage-asset.pv.provisioner/owner-gid`) PVC annotation.
 3. After that it gets started to cycle to watch for:
     * PVCs which need provisioned PVs.
 It is named `PV provisioning stage`
     * PVs that have been already released and may be deleted.
 It is named `PV deprovisioning stage`.